panoptic-labs/docs/docs/gated-launch/launch-roadmap.md

 ## The Road Ahead

-While we're incredibly proud of our achievements, the journey is far from over.
-Here are the remaining milestones we're eager to reach:
+We're incredibly proud of our achievements to date, but our journey is just beginning.
+Here are the remaining milestones we're working towards to deliver the beta version of Panoptic's DeFi options trading platform: